Star Trek: Klingon Academy: Klingon Civil War

-During his first patrol, Torlek discovers a ruse by forces still loyal to Melkor.
-They create the appearance of a Federation invasion to draw Chang and the bulk of the Klingon fleet away from Qo'noS, while a massive Romulan invasion force seizes the homeworld and forces Gorkon from power.
-Chang's deep-seated hatred of the Federation leads him to fall for the trick, but Torlek convinces him to place the needs of the Klingon people first.
+During his first patrol, Torlek discovers a ruse by forces still loyal to Melkor, whom create the appearance of a Federation invasion to draw Chang and the bulk of the Klingon fleet away from Qo'noS, while a massive Romulan invasion force advances towards the Klingon homeworld.
+Chang's deep-seated hatred of the Federation leads him to fall for the trick, but Torlek, ordered by Gorkon, convinces him to place the needs of the Klingon people first.
 They warp back to Qo'noS together, defeat the Romulans a second time and, with the nearby presence of a then-captain K'mpec, finally kill Melkor.

 The final cutscene shows the Klingon Empire stabilized under Chancellor Gorkon but desperate for energy production.
-Following the Tal'Ihnor Gates incident, they are ravaging the Klingon moon Praxis for more energy.
+Following the Tal'Ihnor Gates debacle, the Klingon moon Praxis is far more exploited than before for more energy.
 Chang's last meeting with Torlek forebodes the dark turn of events in Star Trek VI.
 He assigns his "conscience" - Torlek - to a long-term mission searching for new sources of energy, so that he may be free to enact a treacherous conspiracy of his own: to assassinate key interstellar figures and ultimately plunge the Federation and Klingon Empire into full-scale war.
 Torlek holds his mentor in high regard even after these tragic events come to pass.
-In the future Torlek dies a glorious and honorable death, and is immortalized in the great Hall of Warriors.